 The people of long ago are not remembered,

 nor will there be any remembrance of people yet to come by those who come after them.

-Herod said, "John I beheaded; but who is this about whom I hear such things?"
-And he tried to see him.
+life.
+But Herod said, 'John?
+I beheaded him.
+So who is this I hear such reports about?'
+And he was anxious to see Jesus. .

 A type of ennui can set in when we have too much, too soon.
 Etched into the memory of the world are those opening lines of Qoheleth, otherwise called Ecclesiastes.
 The name refers to a preacher to an assembly.
 But the entire book suggests an assembly that was not a liturgical one nor was the preacher any ordained minister.
 This wise cynic, this troubling questioner, this tongue-in-check jokester, this affluent writer who owned so much yet called it all a puff of wind, this sage keeps us guessing from the opening word: Vanity of vanities, says Qoheleth, vanity of vanities...
 All things are mere vanity.

 Qoheleth does not talk about liturgy but takes a long, hard look at life.
 We are to contemplate life as it is and to admit that it is all very boring, unless we begin to seek the way, wisdom, "It is from the hand of God" (2:24), from beginning to end, the work which God has done" (3:11), "rather, fear God."
 (5:6), "God made humankind straight, but people have had recourse to many calculations" (7:29).
 He ends his twelfth and last chapter with these words: The last word is: fear God and keep his commandments, for this is all, for human beings.
 This may not seem like exalted spirituality, yet it is no small thing to shake loose from complacency and begin our conversion.